pipa/hapi-madero/README.md

 [![NPM](https://nodei.co/npm/hapi-madero.png)](https://nodei.co/npm/hapi-madero/)

-A HapiJS plugin for writing logs to files
+> A HapiJS plugin for writing logs to files

+HapiJS plugin for writing logs to files.
+It creates 5 different files, depending on the log type ('info', 'error', 'warning', 'request', 'plugin').
+I find it useful for services like splunk which can read logs from the server directly.

 ## Installing